datainsightat/datainsight.github.io/pages/de/gcp/de_exam_questions.md

 1. Default encryption should be sufficient
 2. Customer-Supplied Encryption Keys (CSEK)
-3. Client-side encryption
+3. X Client-side encryption
 4. Customer Managed Encryption Keys (CMEK)

-A is wrong, because the file will be readable within the project
+C is correct.
+The requirement is that the file cannot be decrypted in the cloud, so encrypt it before it is uploaded and after it is downloaded adds a layer of encryption.
+A is wrong, because the file will be readable within the project.
+D is not correct.
+The file can still be decrypted while hosted in the cloud

 > A company has a new IoT Pipeline.
 Which services will make this design work?
 Select the services that should be used to replace the icons with the number "1" and "2" in the diagram